Ensuring Safety in Plumbing Systems: Why Proper Grounding is Extremely Important

 FAQ

-Proper grounding protects against electrical dangers, decreases energy use, and helps ensure that electrical systems operate effectively.
+The proper grounding protection protects against electrical dangers, decreases the energy consumed, and also ensures that electrical systems work effectively.

 What are the requirements for grounding in plumbing systems?